johnjeffers/dotfiles/README.md

 Just some stuff to save me setup time when configuring a new mac.

 > [!WARNING]
-> **This is highly customized for me.** It might be a good place to get ideas for your own scripts, though.<br><br>**This is not going to be right for you as-is.** The software and config files it installs are unlikely to be what you want or need, unless you work at the same company as me.
-And even then, it won't be exactly right.<br><br>**This has only been tested on MacOS.** Some of this will probably work on Linux or Windows, but I don't know.
+> **This is written for my personal needs.** The software and config files it installs are unlikely to be exactly what you want or need.
+It might be a good place to get ideas for your own setup scripts, though.<br><br>**This has only been tested on MacOS.** Some of this might work on Linux or Windows, but I don't know.

 ## Prerequisites